 of zinc include oysters and other seafood, beef, eggs, wheat germ, black-eyed

 peas and tofu.
 Zinc should be consumed in moderation, as high doses can

 result in adverse side effects.
 Do not consume more than 100 mg daily

 without consulting with your doctor.

-If you have questions about nutrition and eye health, contact your
+If you have questions about nutrition and eye health, contact your eye

-the right foods to promote a healthy body and healthy eyes.
+eating the right foods to promote a healthy body and healthy eyes.